-- The class teacher will support the child in improving their behaviour through positive reward systems. - School staff will liaise with each other to support the child through a personalised 'passport' (specific agreed reward system) in which parents/carers will be consulted and invited to share the process. - Roots and Fruits and Anxiety mapping will be used. - A behaviour risk calculator will be completed to see if an individual risk management plan is needed.
+- The class teacher will support the child in improving their behaviour through positive reward systems. - School staff will liaise with each other to support the child. - Parents/carers will be consulted and invited to share the process. - · Roots and Fruits and Anxiety mapping will be used. - A behaviour risk calculator will be completed to see if an individual risk management plan is needed.
 If it is needed it will be completed by the teacher and a member of SLT. - All staff supporting children who have therapeutic interventions will be made aware of individual plans for those children. - When there are prolonged difficulties external support will be sought from outside agencies with agreement from parents/carers.